Experience Groton

 Paul Matisse and Edmund C. Tarbell

-Paul Matisse was an internationally acclaimed artist.
+Paul Matisse is an internationally acclaimed artist.
 His work incorporates elements of mechanical design and invention.
 His home and design space is located in the heart of Groton.
 The Kalliroscope Gallery is open on occasion.

 Edmund C. Tarbell was born in 1862 in the Tarbell Homestead, which stands beside the Squannacook River in West Groton, Massachusetts.
 Tarbell, an American Impressionist painter, was a member of the Ten American Painters.
 He was a leading member of a group of painters that came to be known as the Boston School.
 His work hangs in the top National Art Galleries and numerous private collections.